People procreate. Some do it a lot.Some really want to do it before time runs out.Some don't want to do it at all.

 In My Bride Is a Mermaid, Class 2-1 has 8 cast members in it (Nagasumi, Sun, Mawari, Saru, Lunar, Class President, Kai, Akeno).
 Of them only Saru and Akeno have any siblings (just one each) and four are explicitly only children.

 Most lead Pretty Cures from the franchise are only children, with the exception of Nagisa and Saki.
 However, Tsubomi gets a newborn sister in the final episode and Love and Setsuna become adopted sisters after the first half of the season.
-Hibiki is actually the only lead Cure who suffers from being an only child, while Miyuki, Mana and Megumi seem to doesn't care.
+Hibiki is actually the only lead Cure who suffers from being an only child while Miyuki, Mana and Megumi don't seem to care.

 Batman and all his proteges (though he adopted most of them; the various Robins seem to think of each other as brothers, for betteror worse).

 Superman is doubly so - he was the only child of the Jor-Els (though granted, they might have had more if it weren't for the slight impediment of being dead), and he's the only child of his adopted parents.

 Wonder Woman's birth creation into a league of immortals doesn't raise as many eyebrows as to why few children are born.
 Since they don't die, if they had new children showing up as often as humans do, their home island would be standing room only after a few centuries.